neil314159/portfolio-project-3/README.md

 The next step was to attempt to cause the program to crash by entering incorrect input to every menu option.
 For example, entering strings when ints were asked for, typing random keys into the menu prompt etc. I also created and deleted new users in the program multiple times, and edited their details to make sure all changes were stored properly.

 **Issues Found**
-* After installling a library for handling input validation, I didn't have any other unexpected errors.
+* After installing a library for handling input validation, I didn't have any other unexpected errors.
 There are however some cases where it is difficult to set rules on what constitutes allowable input.
 For example, for a first or last name, I accept any string of non-zero length.
 This is because there are so many edge cases with different names in other languages and cultures that it is difficult to set rules about input.
-* There were a number of off-by-one errors in accessing the spreadsheet creating new users, as the list is zero-index and Google Sheets starts the index at 1.
+* There were a number of off-by-one errors in accessing the spreadsheet creating new users, as the Python list is zero-indexed and Google Sheets starts the index at 1.
 Once accounted for this was easily fixed.

 ### Data Verification